-Our outlook on "business as usual" isn't all that usual anymore.
-But in the end, your marketing and communications programs - at their core - must always be about building the relationships you have with your donors.
+In the end, your marketing and communications programs - at their core - must always be about building the relationships you have with your donors.
 There's no reason that should change.

-And as you work toward your goals, remember this: you don't have to go it alone.
+And as you work toward your goals, remember this: You don't have to go it alone.